FOMBL PROJECT UPDATE 21st October 2023

 3. BENCHES FoMBL Bench project

-A FoMBL member has offered to fund the restoration of another wooden bench situated at the toddler's playground in the Meadows.
+A FoMBL member has offered to fund the restoration of another wooden bench situated at the toddlers' playground in the Meadows.
 He has now donated funds and this bench is being restored.
 FoMBL have now restored 3 wooden benches and provided 2 new ones (CEC community grant)

 The 2 new wooden benches installed opposite James Gillespie's school continue to be very popular.